Immersive Spectacular Trip on Skyline Drive

 The GeologySkyline Drive Dinosaur Tracks

-Deposited sand and mud flowing in from the ancestral Rocky Mountains about 105 million years ago formed what is now known as the Dakota Hogback formation.
-View layers of red rock along the base of the ridge dubbed the Fountain Formation by geologists, and see where dinosaur fossils were found in the Morrison Formation.
+Deposited sand and mud flowing in from the ancestral Rocky Mountains about 105 million years ago formed what is now known as the Dakota Hogback Formation.
+Along the roadside, you can view layers of red rock paralleling the base of the ridge, which geologists have dubbed the Fountain Formation.
+You can also see where dinosaur fossils were found in the Morrison Formation.

 The Skyline Drive